Heart of Vilas County: Bike Over 50 Miles of Paved Trail

 A local trail that travels through the same of the best natural beauty and local history of the Northwoods recently received special national recognition.

-The Heart of Vilas County Paved Bike Trail System was recently named a National Recreation Trail, an honor the Department of the Interior gives to exemplary trails of local and regional significance.
+The Heart of Vilas County Paved Bike Trail System was named a National Recreation Trail in 2020, an honor the Department of the Interior gives to exemplary trails of local and regional significance.
 Local trail advocates say the national recognition is well-deserved.

 The Heart of Vilas County Paved Bike Trail System is a scenic 52-mile paved trail that connects the communities of St. Germain, Sayner, Boulder Junction and Manitowish Waters in Vilas County and Mercer in Iron County.

 The smooth asphalt trail travels through Wisconsin’s largest state forest—the 223,000-acre Northern Highland-American Legion State Forest—giving riders a wilderness experience while offering amenities that make the journey as easy as it is rewarding.

 Cherie Sanderson, president of the Boulder Junction Chamber of Commerce and director of the Boulder Junction Library, said that one of the things that makes the trail special is the varied landscape it crosses, including wild forests, wetlands, prairie areas and undeveloped glacial lakes.